Training, collaboration key to mitigating future disasters

 Incidentally, around the time Hurricane Katrina hit, changes in federal government policy led to the creation of two separate yet complementary Veterinary Disaster Response Team programs: the federal National Veterinary Response Team and the AVMA VMAT program.

 The NVRT, which evolved from the long-standing AVMA program, operates entirely under government oversight to provide veterinary emergency preparedness and response services.
 It serves as a temporary supplement to the local, state, and tribal response teams by providing specialized veterinary medical capability consisting of providers, supplies, and equipment.
 Many volunteers serve on both a VMAT and the NVRT.

-The change left VMATs to officially relaunch in 2009 to respond to requests for assistance from state governments—and to offer training in disaster response (see JAVMA, June 15, 2009, page 1488), thanks to funding from the American Veterinary Medical Foundation.
+The change left VMATs to officially relaunch in 2009 to respond to requests for assistance from state governments—and to offer training in disaster response (see JAVMA, June 15, 2009), thanks to funding from the American Veterinary Medical Foundation.
 Specifically, the VMAT program offers three main areas of help: training, early assessment of veterinary conditions and infrastructure, and basic treatment to augment overwhelmed local capabilities.
 So far, the program has memorandums of understanding with more than a dozen states, and more are in the works.

 So, what is the state of animal-related disaster preparedness and response now, 10 years after 9/11?
 For one, there's a lot of synergy and cross-training, Dr. Case said, thanks to volunteers active at the local, state, and national levels.

 "The reality is all emergencies are local.
 A veterinary volunteer is usually a member of their county animal response team or their state animal response team, or, ideally, both.
 They're going to respond first at the county level.
 If the response escalates and additional assistance is required, then the county responder can deploy as a state resource and still be able to help," Dr. Case said.